-AHCT and licensed certified brokers assist small employers as defined in 45 C.F.R. §155.20, and the employees of those groups, with QHP selection and enrollment assistance.
+Licensed certified brokers, as defined in 45 C.F.R. §155.20, may assist small employers, and the employees of those groups, with QHP selection and AHCT may provide enrollment assistance.

 AHCT's SHOP vendor transfers data electronically between the SHOP vendor and Issuers.
 The SHOP vendor produces a single premium invoice to the small employer for the total premium dollars due.
 The small employer remits the premium due (both employee and employer contributions) to the SHOP vendor.
 The SHOP vendor processes the small employer premium payments by disbursing the applicable amount to the appropriate Issuer.
 The SHOP vendor is also responsible for sending an aggregated broker commission payment to the individual brokers for all enrollees the broker has assisted.